Red Flags

 3. They avoid the specifics on pay & earning potential

-Two fairly straight-forward questions: what’s the base & what does the commission structure look like?
 If they don’t address these two vital points either on the job spec or during the interview at some point, that’s a flashing amber at the very least.

 Further, when discussing salary, make sure you’re getting the full picture of the potential earnings for your specific role.
-If the interviewer, is only referring to the top 10% of reps when discussing salary & benefits, then the fear is the other guys (future you) aren’t making enough worth shouting about.
+If the interviewer, is only referring to the top 10% of reps when discussing salary and benefits, then the fear is the other guys (future you) aren’t making enough worth shouting about.

 4. They don’t ask questions

-If the interviewer appears more keen on highlighting the benefits of the job to you, than actually engaging and asking about your credentials..
+If the interviewer appears more keen on highlighting the benefits of the job to you, than actually engaging and asking about your credentials.
 That’s a red flag.
-Begs the question, who’s hiring who here?

 Red Flags

-So you’ve bitten the proverbial bullet and taken the job.
-Congrats!
-Here’s just a final few warning signals to get out… while you can.
+Here are just a final few warning signals to get out… while you can.

 Internal red flags…